CascadeSTEAM/cascadesteam.github.io/index.md

 ## Get Involved!

-We welcome all people of all ages to [get involved](/get-involved) and help support our mission.
+We welcome all people of all ages to [get involved](/get-involved) to help support our mission.
 Learn how you can support existing efforts or bring your passions to Cascade STEAM and launch new efforts!

 ## Donate